Deeb Says Hellmuth 'Knows Deep Down' He'll Pass Him in WSOP Bracelets

 Shaun Deeb Phil Hellmuth

-Shaun Deeb, while playing Sunday on No Gamble, No Future, said he wishes he was around 20 years ago when Phil Hellmuth was "good at poker," and predicts he'll one day surpass the "Poker Brat's" World Series of Poker (WSOP) bracelet record.
+Shaun Deeb, while playing Sunday on No Gamble, No Future, said he wishes he was playing 20 years ago when Phil Hellmuth was "good at poker," and predicts he'll one day surpass the "Poker Brat's" World Series of Poker (WSOP) bracelet record.

-The poker stars competed in a high-stakes cash game the past two days on PokerGO against some other familiar faces, such as Tom Dwan, Jared Bleznick, Chris Moneymaker, and Erick Lindgren.
+The poker star competed in a high-stakes cash game the past two days on PokerGO against some other familiar faces, such as Tom Dwan, Jared Bleznick, Chris Moneymaker, and Erick Lindgren.
 There was no shortage of action during either session.

 Hellmuth played tight on Saturday — only raising pre-flop in 7% of hands — which led commentator Nick Wright to step out of the broadcast booth and into the game.
 Deeb, on Sunday, made a play against Hellmuth, and then cracked on the Poker Hall of Famer's poker game.